 A white paper can also be used as a great resource for the press.
 Much like a media kit, a white paper can be easily referred to by different journalists when trying to learn more about your product or service, or your mission and vision.

 So work hard, not smart my friends, and leverage your white paper again and again for maximum value.
 (OK, enough with the cliches)

 Yes, white papers require a lot of research and take longer to write than most pieces of content.
-But there a multiple reasons why a startup should write a white paper, as outlined here.
+But there are multiple reasons why a startup should write a white paper, as outlined here.
 With that in mind, it’s time to wave your white flag and for your startup to surrender to the idea of writing a white paper.

 The Loudspeaker is your definitive guide on how to scale your startup.
 Brought to you by Publicize, this podcast explores the ins and outs of growing your brand and taking your product to market.